Samsung Galaxy S20 Ultra review

 - The is the best selfie camera, but not the best camera – at least not with the current software

-Issues with the camera: As you can see at the start of this review, there's a supposed issue with the camera, such that Samsung has asked us to hold off our review until we've had an update.
-We're presenting our current findings below, but these may change / improve as and when the update lands.
+Issues with the cameras: As you can see at the start of this review, there are apparently issues with the S20 Ultra's cameras, and Samsung has asked us to hold off scoring our review until it's rolled out an update.
+We're presenting our current findings below, but these may change/improve as and when the update lands.

 We've also carried out an in-depth Samsung Galaxy S20 Ultra camera test, which includes more sample photos, and side-by-side comparisons with images from last year's Galaxy phones and from rival handsets, if you want a super-deep dive into how the larger sensors currently perform.